Rectangle Packaging Problem / Efficient 2D Packing

 We’re left with the following wasted outline from panels of 24"x36" (including a 1/4" keep out around the panel).

-Remaining area from packing
+Negative space (waste) after optimal packing: Remaining area from packing

 This approach gives the arrangement of the rectangles so I will need to go and match the size of each object to a suitable slot.
-You can do this in a cad program of choice or with openscad as long as you’re careful with the import/export formats.
-DXF works well in both directions but you need to worry about document size and loine thickness if you’re using dxf.
+You can do this in a cad program of choice or with OpenSCAD as long as you’re careful with the import/export formats.
+DXF works well in both directions but you need to worry about document size and line thickness if you’re using dxf.
 Seems to work well and this definitely speeds up the process!